 Router Apps or Rapps

 Each feature or setting of the router is called a Router App or Rapp.
-Each has a section of its own on the router’s web user interface, but you can also “pin” it to the Dashboard.
+Each has its own section on the router’s web user interface, but you can also “pin” it to the Dashboard.
 Some Rapps run as the router boots up, and you can set others run automatically or manually when applicable.

 It’s the Rapps that makes the DumaOS special.
 More on them below.